alelom/python-package-folder/README.md

 ```

 **Methods:**
-- `create_temp_pyproject() -> Path`: Use subfolder's `pyproject.toml` if it exists, otherwise create temporary `pyproject.toml` with subfolder-specific configuration
+- `create_temp_pyproject() -> Path`: Use subfolder's `pyproject.toml` if it exists (adjusting package paths and ensuring `[build-system]` uses hatchling), otherwise create temporary `pyproject.toml` with subfolder-specific configuration including `[build-system]` section using hatchling
 - `restore() -> None`: Restore original `pyproject.toml` and clean up temporary files

 **Note**: This class automatically:
-- **pyproject.toml handling**: If a `pyproject.toml` exists in the subfolder, it will be used (copied to project root temporarily).
+- **pyproject.toml handling**: If a `pyproject.toml` exists in the subfolder, it will be used (copied to project root temporarily with adjusted package paths).
 Otherwise, creates a temporary one from the parent configuration.
+In both cases, the `[build-system]` section is always set to use hatchling, replacing any existing build-system configuration.
 - **README handling**: If a README exists in the subfolder, it will be used instead of the parent README.
 If no README exists in the subfolder, a minimal README with just the folder name will be created.
 The original parent README is backed up and restored after the build completes.
 - **Package initialization**: Creates `__init__.py` files if needed to make subfolders valid Python packages.